CodeForBoulder/upswyng/packages/upswyng-server/EVENTLOG.md

 ## Creating a new Event Log kind

-For this example, we'll setup logging for when an Alert goes live called `alert_live`.
+For this example, we'll setup logging for when an Alert goes live.
+The worker job checks regularly for Alerts whose start time has recently passed and marks them as "processed" (eventually it will send push notifications).

 ### Create types

-The types for the alerts are located in `TEventLog.ts` in the `@upswyng/upswyng-types` package.
-The `TEventLog` interface represents any Event Log, and contains the user who initiated the action which caused the event, as well as the kind of the event (`alert_live` in our case), as well as extra details about the event which are specific to that kind of event.
-(For `alert_live` we'll add information like the time the worker actually processed the event when it went live.)
+The types for Event Logs are located in `TEventLog.ts` in the `@upswyng/upswyng-types` package.
+The `TEventLog` interface represents any Event Log.
+It contains the user who initiated the action which caused the event, as well as the kind of the event (we'll use `alert_live` for this case), plus extra details which are specific to that kind of event.

-To start, add the kind title to the `EventLogKind` object in `TEventLog.ts`:
+To start, add the kind name to the `EventLogKind` object in `TEventLog.ts`:

 ```typescript
 export const EventLogKind = {